andrew/ultimate-awesome/README.md

 - [awesome-fuse](https://github.com/fuse-compound/awesome-fuse) - A curated list of awesome Fuse applications, articles, and plugins.
 - [awesome-remnote](https://github.com/hannesfrank/awesome-remnote) - A curated list of RemNote plugins, themes, tutorials and other resources.
 - [awesome-robotics-datasets](https://github.com/mint-lab/awesome-robotics-datasets) - A collection of useful datasets for robotics and computer vision.
+- [awesome-scheme](https://github.com/schemedoc/awesome-scheme) - A curated list of awesome Scheme libraries and resources.
 - [Awesome-Security-Tool-List](https://github.com/tina1998612/Awesome-Security-Tool-List) - This is a list of security tools that I have used or recommend.
 Welcome any contributions!.
 - [Text-Summarization-Repo](https://github.com/uoneway/Text-Summarization-Repo) - 텍스트 요약 분야의 주요 연구 주제, Must-read Papers, 이용 가능한 model 및 data 등을 추천 자료와 함께 정리한 저장소입니다.
 - [awesome-privacy](https://github.com/paulaime/awesome-privacy) - A curated list of tools and services that respect your privacy.
 - [awesome-multimodal-in-medical-imaging](https://github.com/richard-peng-xia/awesome-multimodal-in-medical-imaging) - A collection of resources on applications of multi-modal learning in medical imaging.
 - [awesome-frontend-gis](https://github.com/joewdavies/awesome-frontend-gis) - Geospatial resources for web development :earth_africa: 🗺️.
 - [awesome-restic](https://github.com/rubiojr/awesome-restic) - Awesome Restic related projects.
+- [Awesome-LLMs-meet-Multimodal-Generation](https://github.com/YingqingHe/Awesome-LLMs-meet-Multimodal-Generation) - 🔥🔥🔥 A curated list of papers on LLMs-based multimodal generation (image, video, 3D and audio).
 - [awesome-ocap](https://github.com/dckc/awesome-ocap) - Awesome Object Capabilities and Capability Security.
 - [Awesome-NodeJS](https://github.com/tejasrsuthar/Awesome-NodeJS) - A curated collection of best Node.js Resources ✍️.
 - [awesome-layer-2](https://github.com/Awesome-Layer-2/awesome-layer-2) - All the layer 2 projects.
 - [awesome-hangul](https://github.com/lqez/awesome-hangul) - An awesome list of Hangul/Korean related libraries and modules.
 - [awesome-edge-computing](https://github.com/qijianpeng/awesome-edge-computing) - A curated list of awesome edge computing, including Frameworks, Simulators, Tools, etc.
-- [awesome-scheme](https://github.com/schemedoc/awesome-scheme) - A curated list of awesome Scheme libraries and resources.
 - [a11y-courses](https://github.com/mgifford/a11y-courses) - Courses offered in web accessibility (and other learning opportunities).
 - [Awesome-Table-Recognition](https://github.com/cv-small-snails/Awesome-Table-Recognition) - A curated list of resources dedicated to table recognition.
 - [awesome-lua](https://github.com/forhappy/awesome-lua) - A curated list of awesome Lua frameworks, libraries and software.
 - [awesome-software-design-ja](https://github.com/Katsukiniwa/awesome-software-design-ja) - 日本語でのソフトウェア開発・設計に関する記事や書籍をまとめたリポジトリです.
 - [awesome-tech-conferences](https://github.com/trstringer/awesome-tech-conferences) - :loudspeaker: A curated list of upcoming technical conferences.
 - [Awesome-SGX-Open-Source](https://github.com/Maxul/Awesome-SGX-Open-Source) - A curated list of open-source projects that help exploit Intel SGX technology.
-- [Awesome-LLMs-meet-Multimodal-Generation](https://github.com/YingqingHe/Awesome-LLMs-meet-Multimodal-Generation) - 🔥🔥🔥 A curated list of papers on LLMs-based multimodal generation (image, video, 3D and audio).
 - [awesome-spanish-nlp](https://github.com/dav009/awesome-spanish-nlp) - Curated list of Linguistic Resources for doing NLP & CL on Spanish.
 - [awesome-depth](https://github.com/scott89/awesome-depth) - A curated list of publication for depth estimation.
+- [bluetoolkit](https://github.com/sgxgsx/bluetoolkit) -  BlueToolkit is an extensible Bluetooth Classic vulnerability testing framework that helps uncover new and old vulnerabilities in Bluetooth-enabled devices.
+Could be used in the vulnerability research, penetration testing and bluetooth hacking.
+We also collected and classified Bluetooth vulnerabilities in an "Awesome Bluetooth Security" way.
 - [awesome-lumen](https://github.com/unicodeveloper/awesome-lumen) - :eyeglasses: :books: Curated list of awesome resources: books, videos, articles about using Lumen (PHP Microframework by Laravel).
 - [Awesome-Controllable-Diffusion](https://github.com/atfortes/Awesome-Controllable-Diffusion) - Papers and resources on Controllable Generation using Diffusion Models, including ControlNet, DreamBooth, T2I-Adapter, IP-Adapter.
 - [awesome-list](https://github.com/component-driven/awesome-list) - Curated list of links on component-driven development and design systems.